Disco No. 1: Plot

-The player plays as a 90-pound weakling kid in a roller rink who has to skate around the bad guys in order to win the love of cute girls.
+The player plays as a 90-pound weakling kid in a roller rink who has to skate around the bad guys in order to win the attention of pretty girls.
 Earn points by completely encircling one or more tough guys and picking up various bonus items that float across the rink.

 Legacy

 Disco No. 1 was cloned as Thin Ice for the Intellivision console.